 What ways can the public get involved?

-ANV seeks volunteers to provide a variety of services: provide rides, run errands, be a friendly visitor or walking buddy, help with home chores, tech help, and more.
-Volunteers also work behind the scenes helping manage the ANV Office, fundraise, oversee finances, plan events, recruit volunteers, and plan health and wellness programs.
-Volunteers serve on ANV’s Board of Directors.
+Volunteer!
+Our volunteers have a range of options to suit their preferences and availability, such as providing rides, running errands, being a friendly visitor or walking buddy, helping with household chores, offering tech help, and more.
+Volunteers also work behind the scenes, helping manage the ANV Office, fundraise, oversee finances, plan events, recruit volunteers, and plan health and wellness programs.
+Finally, volunteers serve on ANV’s Board of Directors.
+Contact our office to learn how.

-ANV is always looking for help to spread the word about the organization and the services it provides to older adults in Arlington.
+Spread the Word!
+ANV is always looking for help to inform others about the organization and the services it provides to older adults in Arlington.
+Tell a neighbor about us!

 How are charitable dollars spent?
 Where does my donation go?